lrob/doc-availability/README.md

 # Check doctors availablitiy

-This software automatically checks docs availability on this (website)[https://servizi.apss.tn.it/ricmedico/]
+This software automatically checks docs availability on this [website](https://servizi.apss.tn.it/ricmedico/)

-## configuration
+## Configuration

 Before running the program fill the fields